calcmogul/controls-engineering-in-frc/README.md

 this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

-* Rewrite Laplace domain section to build up intuition via basis contributions
-  * Fourier as process of finding component frequencies in a signal and their contributions.
-Each frequency is an orthogonal basis.
-Laplace is a generalization of this, but has a nonorthogonal basis.
 * Add code examples of each type of model augmentation
 * Introduce glossary terms more explicitly since the links aren't visible
 * Add curly braces around equations in theorems to clarify matrix dimensions